-The Navy College Fund amount is based upon the your shipping date – the date you elect to report to boot camp.
+The Navy College Fund amount is based upon your shipping date, which is the date you elect to report to boot camp.
 The current Navy College Fund amounts are as follows:

-- Those whom enlist for a Nuclear Rating may earn up to – Up to $72,700 (the maximum)
+- Those who enlist for a Nuclear Rating may earn up to $72,700 (the maximum)